top of page

 Events

-Every year since 1971, Warnford Church in Warnford Park has opened its doors to welcome visitors to enjoy the park and view the Snowdrops.
-You can book your visit on this website to enjoy these wonderful occasions.
-The park is next open on Satturday afternoons in February for your enjoyment
+Every year since 1971, Warnford Park has opened its doors to welcome visitors to view the Snowdrops.
+This May once again we will be opening the Park for a “Spring Walk in Warnford Park".
+You can book your visit on this website to enjoy this wonderful new occasion.

 Snowdrop Gallery